Mission & Quick Facts

 African-American students comprise 7% of the student body.

-Eighty-two percent (82%) of full-time instructional faculty have earned the highest degree
+Eighty-one percent (81%) of full-time instructional faculty have earned the highest degree in their fields.

 Associate programs: 6